sakars/6_sem_notes/_Interneta_meklesanas_tehnologijas/IMT_Jēdzieni.md

 The usual recall values at which a [[#Precision-Recall curve]] is interpolated.
 The standard recall values are:
 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0

+## Stop-word

+Word that is filtered out from documents/queries before procedures like [[#Cosine similarity]] are calculated.

 # Š